Meet Stacey Adelman B.ED, M.EDREGISTERED PSYCHOLOGIST (#807)

 REGISTERED PSYCHOLOGIST (#807)

 Stacey Adelman is the owner/founder of The Joshua Tree Learning Centre.
-She is a psychologist, teacher, coach, mentor and proud mom.
-She has a wealth of education and experience working in the fields of education and psychology.
+She is a psychologist, teacher, coach, mentor and proud mom with a wealth of learning and experience in the fields of education and psychology.
 She is registered with the Saskatchewan College of Psychologists with Authorized Practice Endorsement (APE), which allows her to diagnose psychological disorders.
-Her claimed areas of competence are Educational Psychology and Counselling Psychology in which she can provide counselling, assessment and consultation for children, adolescents and adults.
+Her claimed areas of competence are Educational Psychology and Counselling Psychology, in which she can provide counselling, assessment and consultation for children, adolescents and adults.
 She is a member of the Psychology Association of Saskatchewan (PAS), the Canadian Psychology Association (CPA) and the Saskatchewan Teachers Federation (STF).

-In 2012/2013 she pursued her dream of teaching overseas.
+In 2012/2013 Stacey pursued her dream of teaching overseas.
 She was a preschool teacher with Saudi Aramco Schools in Saudi Arabia.
 Only 2 of her 14 students spoke English as their first language.
 This experience has helped her develop knowledge and experience working with children and families learning English.
-It was also a wonderful opportunity to travel many parts of the world with her husband and three children.
+It was also a wonderful opportunity to

 Stacey truly believes the purpose of education is to develop the capacity to think.
-Education and counselling need to promote human learning and growth through inquiry and problem solving skills.
-It is therefore necessary to convey existing knowledge through a variety of teaching strategies that meet the individual needs of all students.
-Learning should be experimental and interactive.
-A holistic education is essential and should include physical, social and cognitive instruction as well as critical reflective thought.
+Education and counselling need to promote human learning and growth through inquiry and problem-solving skills.
+It is

 My work in psychology and education is inspired by